KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-11-13-value-props.md

 ---
 layout: post
-title: Value Propositions - Notes from Reading
+title: Notes on Value Propositions
 tags: [sales-engineering]
 author: Keshav Santhanam
 ---

-Been studying how to articulate value propositions better.
-It's not just about listing features.

 ## Features vs Benefits vs Value
 - Feature: what it does ("has automated deployment")
 - Benefit: what that enables ("deploys in 5 min instead of 2 hours")
-- Value: what that means for the business ("eng team ships 3x faster, gets to market sooner")
+- Value: what that means for the business ("dev team ships 3x faster, gets to market sooner")

-Gotta speak in terms of value not features.
-Especially with executives who don't care about the technical details.

 ## The formula
 [specific outcome] for [specific persona] by [how you do it differently]

 Example: "Reduce deployment time by 70% for engineering teams by automating the entire CI/CD pipeline"

-That's better than "we have great CI/CD automation"
+That's better than "we have great CI/CD automation".

 ## Tailoring to persona
 Different people care about different things:

 **Developers**
-- Does it make my life easier?
+- Does it make coding easier?
-- Is it reliable?
 - Good docs/support?

 **Engineering Managers**